jacobszmon/Git-Info-Pages/docs/10-The-Hows-and-Whys-Team-Git-Workflow/01-Centralized-Workflow.md

 All team members are not separated by branches but instead follow a cycle of pushing, pulling and resolving merge conflicts.

-With a centralized workflow each team member is updated on every new change in the remote repository.
+With a centralized workflow, each team member is updated on every new change in the remote repository.

 ## Table of Contents
 {: .no_toc }